2

 To thrive in a part-time Space Science role, a solid grounding in physics, mathematics, and astronomy, often supported by a relevant degree or coursework, is essential.
 Familiarity with data analysis software like MATLAB or Python, as well as experience using telescopes or satellite data systems, is typically required.
 Strong analytical thinking, attention to detail, and effective teamwork skills help individuals excel in research and collaborative projects.
 These competencies are crucial for contributing meaningfully to scientific investigations and ensuring accuracy in a dynamic and interdisciplinary field.

-What jobs can you do with a space science degree?
+What jobs can you do with a Space Science degree?

-What is the highest paying job in space science?
+What is the highest paying job in Space Science?

-The highest paying jobs in space science are typically senior roles such as aerospace engineers, astrophysicists, or mission directors, often found at government space agencies or private aerospace companies.
+The highest paying jobs in space science are typically senior roles such as aerospace engineers, astrophysicists, or mission directors, often found at government agencies like NASA or private aerospace companies.
 These positions require advanced degrees, specialized skills, and experience, with salaries reaching six figures or more depending on the level and organization.

 What is the difference between Part Time Space Science vs Part Time Astronomy?